-Figure 4 contains trends in Internet penetration rates between 1989 and 2012 for the highest-and lowest-Internet penetration state in each year.
-The maximum and minimum state changes over time, so the figure also shows which state provides each observation.
-Internet access is generally trending upward strongly over this period, but it is doing so unevenly across states.
-Thus, there is significant cross-state variation in the time pattern of Internet access.
-Below, we explore whether this time pattern is related to postsecondary outcomes among nonselective institutions in a state, and in particular whether changes in Internet penetration rates have differential impacts after 2006 when the supply of online enrollment options increased.
+Figure 8.4 contains trends in internet penetration rates between 1989 and 2012 for the highest and lowest internet penetration states in each year.
+The maximum and minimum states change over time, so the figure also shows which state constitutes each observation.
+Internet access generally trends upward strongly over this period, but it does so unevenly across states.
+There hence is significant cross-state variation in the time pattern of internet access.
+Below, we explore whether this time pattern is related to postsecondary outcomes among nonselective institutions in a state and in particular whether changes in internet penetration rates have differential impacts after 2006, when the supply of online enrollment options increased.

-IV.
-Empirical Strategy
+8.4 Empirical Strategy

 We first examine how postsecondary outcomes change after 2006 as a function of 2000 market concentrations in a difference-in-difference setting.

 In particular, we estimate the following regressions at the institution-year level:

-(1) $$Y{ismt} = \alpha + \beta_1 (H_m POST_t^{2006}) + \beta_2 X{imt} + \delta_i + \theta{st} + \varepsilon{ismt}$$ where i indexes institutions, s indexes state, m indexes market (county or MSA) and t indexes year.
-H_m is the nonselective market Herfindahl index in 2000.
-We control for time-varying characteristics of institutions and markets (such as the local unemployment rate), institution fixed effects (δ_i) and state-by-year fixed effects (θ{st}).
+(1) $$Y{ismt} = \alpha + \beta_1 (H_m \times POST_t^{2006}) + \beta_2 X{imt} + \delta_i + \theta{st} + \varepsilon{ismt},$$ where i indexes institutions, s indexes state, m indexes market (county or MSA) and t indexes year.
+The variable H_m is the nonselective market Herfindahl index in 2000.
+We control for time-varying characteristics of markets, such as the market-year unemployment rate, total population, poverty rate, proportion that is black, proportion that is Hispanic, proportion that are veterans, and proportion that is male, and our models also include institution fixed effects (δ_i) and state-by-year fixed effects (θ{st}).
 Note that the main effect of H_m is absorbed by the institution fixed effects, since institutions do not move across markets.
 Standard errors are clustered at the market level throughout.

 The coefficient of interest in this equation is β_1 , which shows how the relationship between market power (as measured by the Herfindahl index) and postsecondary outcomes changes in 2006 when online programs became more prevalent.
-Similar to any difference-in-difference design, this approach embeds two main assumptions: 1) schools in markets with different levels of market power would have exhibited similar trends absent the rise of online programs and 2) there are no shocks or policies that occur after 2006 that differentially affect markets with different values of H_m .
+Similar to any difference-in-difference design, this approach embeds two main assumptions: (1) schools in markets with different levels of market power would have exhibited similar trends absent the rise of online programs and (2) there are no shocks or policies that occur after 2006 that differentially affect markets with different values of H_m .

-We provide evidence on the validity of the first assumption by estimating event studies of the following form:
+We provide evidence of the validity of the first assumption by estimating event studies of the following form:

-(2) $$Y{ismt} = \alpha + \sum{j=2000}^{2013} \gamma_j H_m I(t=j) + \beta_2 X{imt} + \delta_i + \theta{st} + \varepsilon{ismt}.$$
+(2) $$Y{ismt} = \alpha + \sum{j=2000}^{2013} \gamma_j H_m \times I(t=j) + \beta_2 X{imt} + \delta_i + \theta{st} + \varepsilon{ismt}.$$

-This model estimates a separate coefficient on H_m in every year, and the coefficients γ{2000} - γ{2005} provide evidence on whether there are differential pre-2006 trends as a function of 2000 market share.
+This model estimates a separate coefficient on H_m in every year, and the coefficients $\gamma{2000} - \gamma{2005}$ provide evidence of whether there are differential pre-2006 trends as a function of 2000 market share.
 Note that our model does not necessarily predict a sharp break in 2006, since online schools were growing in prevalence prior to 2006.
 However, the 2006 regulatory change sped up the rate of entry of online programs.
 We therefore expect a shift in how 2000 market shares relate to postsecondary outcomes after 2006, although the exact timing is unclear.
-Furthermore, they are likely to be some "pre-treatment" trends that reflect the rise of online programs prior to 2006.
+Furthermore, there are likely to be some "pretreatment" trends that reflect the rise of online programs prior to 2006.